Aliases for PRKAG3 Gene

 GeneCards Summary for PRKAG3 Gene

 PRKAG3 (Protein Kinase AMP-Activated Non-Catalytic Subunit Gamma 3) is a Protein Coding gene.
-Diseases associated with PRKAG3 include Wolff-Parkinson-White Syndrome and Malignant Hyperthermia.
-Among its related pathways are mTOR signalling and Oxytocin signaling pathway.
+Diseases associated with PRKAG3 include Skeletal Muscle Glycogen Content And Metabolism Quantitative Trait Locus and Wolff-Parkinson-White Syndrome.
+Among its related pathways are Apelin signaling pathway and Macroautophagy.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and adenyl nucleotide binding.
 An important paralog of this gene is PRKAG2.

 UniProtKB/Swiss-Prot Summary for PRKAG3 Gene